-The Human Resources Division (HRD) supports ADIB's leadership team by attracting, developing and promoting both UAE national and expatriate talent in line with the needs of the business.
-In addition, the HRD provides useful and commercial frameworks for people management (related to performance management and rewards, talent management, managing regulatory requirements and other ad-hoc requirements).
+The Human Resources Division (HRD) supports ADIB's leadership team by attracting, developing and engaging both UAE nationals and expatriates talent in line with the needs of the business.
+The HRD works to enable managers to utilise relevant frameworks regarding performance management, talent management, staff engagement, organizational design, and reward and recognition.
+In addition, it manages staff-related regulatory requirements and other ad-hoc projects to support ADIB's strategic growth plans.